evollu/react-native-fcm/README.md

 #### I want to add actions in iOS notification
 Check this https://github.com/evollu/react-native-fcm/issues/325

+#### React/RCTBridgeModule.h not found
+This is mostly caused by React Native upgrade.
+Here is a fix http://stackoverflow.com/questions/41477241/react-native-xcode-upgrade-and-now-rctconvert-h-not-found

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!